socallinuxexpo/scale-network/nix/packages/serverspec/README.md

 ## Notes for updating

-Build an apppriate Gemfile (by hand seems ok) then get into a `nix shell`:
+Build an appropriate Gemfile (by hand seems ok) then get into a `nix shell`:

 ```
 $ nix shell nixpkgs#ruby nixpkgs#bundix